-The United States – Australia Tax Treaty also covers corporation taxation, stating that a company will be taxed in the country where it is registered, unless it has a ‘permanent establishment’ (meaning an office, factory, or branch, etc.) in the other country, in which case the permanent establishment’s profits will be taxed in the country where it is located.
+The United States – Australia Tax Treaty also covers corporation taxation, stating that a company will be taxed in the country where it is registered unless it has a ‘permanent establishment’ (meaning an office, factory, or branch, etc.) in the other country, in which case the permanent establishment’s profits will be taxed in the country where it is located.

-This means the IRS can see what Australian taxes American expats living in Australia are paying, and vice versa.
+This means the IRS can see what Australian taxes American expats living in Australia are paying and vice versa.
 Australian banks also share their US account holders’ contact and balance info with the US Treasury, so it’s never worth being economical with the truth or ducking your responsibilities, as the IRS has global reach and penalties can be steep.

 The US-Australia Totalization Agreement

 A separate agreement called a Totalization Agreement allows US expats in Australia not to pay social security taxes to both the US and Australian governments.
-Instead, contributions made while in Austrlalia can be credited to either system.
+Instead, contributions made while in Australia can be credited to either system.
 Which country they pay to depends on how long they will be living in Australia.

 Australian taxes – what you need to know

 The Australian tax year runs from July 1st to June 30th.
-Australian tax returns are due by October 31st following the end of the tax year.
+Australian tax returns are due by October 31st, following the end of the tax year.
 The Australian equivalent of the IRS is called ATO (the Australian Taxation Office).